u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/bank_synchronization.rst

 ---------------------------------

-During your first synchronization, you selected the bank accounts you decided to synchronize with Odoo.
+During your first synchronization, you selected the bank accounts you decided to synchronize with Thrive Bureau ERP.
 If you didn't synchronize any of your accounts, you can go to :menuselection:`Accounting Dashboard --> Configuration --> Accounting: Online Synchronization` to click on the :guilabel:`Fetch Account` button on the connection.

 There may also be no new transactions.

-If your bank account is properly linked to a journal and posted transactions are not visible in your database, please `submit a support ticket <https://www.odoo.com/help>`_.
+If your bank account is properly linked to a journal and posted transactions are not visible in your database, please `submit a support ticket <https://www.Thrive Bureau ERP.com/help>`_.

 How can I update my bank credentials?
 -------------------------------------